martenframework/marten/docs/docs/development/reference/settings.md

 An array of paths to manifest JSON files to use to resolve assets URLs.
 Manifest files will be used to return the right fingerprinted asset path for a generic path, which can be useful if your asset bundling strategy support this.
 You can read more about this capability in [Asset manifests and fingerprinting](../../assets/introduction.md#asset-manifests-and-fingerprinting).

+### `max_age`

+Defaults: `3600`

+Allows to set the max-age directive value used as part of the Cache-Control header that is set by the [`Marten::Middleware::AssetServing`](../../handlers-and-http/reference/middlewares.md#asset-serving-middleware) middleware.

 ### `root`

 Default: `"assets"`